jackeyemean/stacker-game/README.md

 - **Different Game Modes**: Have the option of playing the classic arcade mode or endless stacking mode.
 - **Endless Mode Powerups**: Every 5 blocks stacked gives you access to powerups such as slowing block speed, doubling score, or reviving a lost block!
 - **High Score Tracking**: Keeps track of your highest score across sessions.

+## Prerequisites

+Before you start the Stacker game, make sure you have the following installed on your system:

+- **Python**: The game is a Python application.
+You need to have Python installed to run the game.
+Download and install Python from [python.org](https://www.python.org/downloads/).

+- **Git**: You will need Git to clone the repository.
+If you do not have Git installed, download it from [git-scm.com](https://git-scm.com/downloads).

+### Screen Resolution Note
+- **Display Settings**: If you are using a Windows system and the game popup does not fit your screen, you may need to adjust your display scale.
+Go to `Settings > Display > Scale` in your Windows settings and set the scale to 100%.

 ## Installation